 Here are some signs that you may be a perfectionist:

-Perfectionism is often associated with experiencing a sense of control.
-In order to shift these behaviors, it is important for one to adapt their mindset.
-This process often involves letting go of unrealistic and unhealthy standards placed upon oneself.
-It also involves letting go of the need to entirely control the outcome.
+If you are experiencing distress related to perfectionism, seek the help of a mental health professional.
+Perfectionism is often associated with the need to be in control.
+In order to modify your behavior, you need to change your mindset.
+This means letting go of unrealistic and unhealthy expectations.
+It also involves letting go of the need to control the outcome of a situation.

 There are cognitive re framing techniques that can be learned that will help you move toward a healthier state of mind, and ease your anxiety, self-esteem, and depression.
 Reducing your perfectionist tendencies will improve your quality of life and increase your confidence.